robdisney/jarvis/README.md

 # jarvis
-# This is an application for testing the automation of code writing, execution, revision, and optimization
+# This is an application orchestrating the automation of code writing, execution, revision, and optimization throuh the integration of generative ai.